dkbandreddi/Maze-Runner/README.md

 1)Maze Generation: A random maze is procedurally generated for each game session using Depth First Maze Generation.
 2)Pathfinding: NPCs use  the A* algorithm for pathfinding in the maze.
 The path can also be visible for a npc which is depicted by red circles which would make it easier for the player to steer clear from the npc and also help navigate through the maze.
-3) Steering Behaviors: The Steerinf behavior used are the wander, pursue simple path following and also evade.
+3) Steering Behaviors: The Steering behavior used are the wander, pursue simple path following and also evade.
 THe NPCs pursue the player or wander using steering behaviors and follow the path provided by the A* algorithm.
 4) Player-NPC Interaction: NPCs wanders around the maze and upon the player being in the vicinity of the npc it calculates a path shortest to the player and follows that path when the npc is close to the player it uses the pursue behavior to kill the player. upon killing the player the player then spawns randomly in the map with a life decreamented.